joelzliu/alien_invasion/Readme.md

 Once the game starts, you can use the following controls:

-- Use the left and right arrow keys to move the ship.
+- Use the directional keys to move the spaceship.
-- Use the spacebar to fire bullets.
+- Use the spacebar to fire bullets, max is 5.
 - Press 'Q' to quit the game.

-## Credits

-The game was developed by [Your Name Here].
-It was inspired by the classic arcade game Space Invaders.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+- Press 'P' to start the game.
+- To select the difficulty level, click on the difficulty level, then click on `Start`